GNUkarl/rest-api-testing/README.md

 	test01_list_users (__main__.ListFunctionTest) ... ok
 	test02_limited_users (__main__.ListFunctionTest) ...
 FAIL

 The names of the tests run, as well as their result (ok/FAIL) will be printed to the screen as they are run.

-The numerican names of each test run, as well as their descriptions and locations are in the overview section of this doc.
+The numeric names of each test run, as well as their descriptions and locations are in the overview section of this doc.